AndreaPuzo/AndreaPuzo/README.md

 - 👋 Hi, I’m @AndreaPuzo
-- 👀 I’m interested in Physics (special and general relativity, field theory, interactions, nuclear, atomic and subatomic physiscs, condensed matter, ...), Maths (unsolved problems, algorithms, real and complex analysis, linear algebra, geometry, ...), Chemistry, Biology & Biotechs (gene editing, CRISPR Cas-9, GMO, ...), Geology (Yeah!
-Geology and all related matters are interesting subjects...
-I follow Geopop, an Italian startup for scientific dissemination (natural and humanistic)), Astronomy and Computer Science (physical and virtual architectures, programming languages, text editors, ...)
+- 👀 I’m interested in all natural sciences, especially physics and geophysics, poetry and writing
-- 🌱 I’m currently learning Virtual Machine Architectures
+- 🌱 I’m currently learning x86-64 architecture (including MMU, FPU, GPU, segments and pages, VA/PA, caches, etc.)
-- 💞️ I’m looking to collaborate on a new Virtual Machine
+- 💞️ I’m looking to collaborate on an emulator of CISC architecture
 - 📫 How to reach me andreapz3010@gmail.com

 <!---